stakater/mto-docs/content/learn/mto-vs-vcluster.md

 - Not sufficient on its own where an adversarial tenant holds cluster credentials
 - Relies on correct policy enforcement
-- Shared control plane risks if misconfigured
+- Shared control plane risks if its policies are set wrongly

 ---